MichaelJOHare/bubbletea-ssh-manager/README.md

 <img width="302" height="94" alt="Image" src="https://github.com/user-attachments/assets/b557634a-5b74-4d58-b6e2-b69baac26c60" />

 This changes your "Home" to be in C:\msys64\home\username\ when using a bash shell, keep that in mind.
-You should have the .local folder
-that contains the scripts for this project in that "Home" not the Windows home.
+You should have the .bin folder that contains the .exe for this project in that "Home" not the Windows home.
 Also be sure that the .bashrc, .bash_profile, and .profile files are there too.

-🟩 Correct: C:\msys64\home\username\.local  <--- MSYS2 Home
+🟩 Correct: C:\msys64\home\username\.bin\vmsmenu.exe  <--- MSYS2 Home

-🟥 Incorrect: C:\Users\username\.local  <--- Windows Home
+🟥 Incorrect: C:\Users\username\.bin\vmsmenu.exe  <--- Windows Home

 <br>
 <br>